 There are even Red Nose Pitbulls, whose skin, eyes, nose, and toenails have an amber tone.
 And no, these blue and red dogs don’t look like little stalky aliens or demons!

-The striking blue or red coloring occurs when two parents with recessive coat-color genes breed, which doesn’t often occur naturally.
-After all, pitbulls with these recessive genes are rare, and it is even rarer for two to cross the same doggie path!
+The striking blue or red coloring occurs when two parents with recessive coat-color genes breed, which doesn’t often happen naturally.
+After all, pitbulls with these recessive genes are rare, and it is even more unusual for two to cross the same doggie path!

 These recessive genes trigger decreased melanin production.
-Melanin is the important little bugger in the skin that determines skin color.
+Melanin is the essential little bugger in the skin that determines skin color.
 In humans, it is responsible for tanning in the sun!